 - HIGH QUALITY While our traps aren’t kind to insects, Trappify is a Veteran-owned company, we specialize in creating flying insect traps.

 Having learned the main difference between gnats, fruit flies, and drain flies, you can apply the right remedies in eliminating the gnats from your home.

 With gnats being majorly attracted to sewage, moisture, mold, and animal waste, home remedies can quickly help you eliminate them entirely.
 To catch the gnats, apply vegetables or fruits just like you would have done with fruit flies.

 However, it would be best if you kept in mind that gnats may not naturally fall into your traps, but placing your trap in the open makes it simple to lure them into your trap.

 If things get out of hand, you can make use of eco-friendly insecticides.
 But, this is not always a great option, especially if there are small children within the home.
 Instead, it would help if you considered sticky traps as it can attract the gnats without causing any health effects to the family members.

 For the sticky trap to be effective, you have to place it in a location with high gnat traffic.
 This will ensure that it catches as many gnats as possible.
-The sticky traps comes at affordable prices and can be found in many pesticide shops and websites, including Trappify.
+Gnats and fruit fly traps come at affordable prices and can be found in many pesticide shops and websites, including Trappify.